Contributing

 If you want to contribute to lintquarto or run its tests, you’ll need some additional tools:

-• jupyter (for running python code in documentation)
+jupyter Run python code in docs

 pip install -r requirements-dev.txt